Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Visualizing Node and Graph Embedding Spaces

 \section{Visualizing Node and Graph Embedding Spaces}

 Our results in Section~\ref{sec:experiments:aggr-norm} suggest that inference beyond training sizes requires the development of GNN architectures and normalization layers that are both expressive as well as invariant to distribution shifts.
 We explore how node and graph embeddings for TSP graphs evolve across training distribution (TSP20-50) and beyond (up to TSP200) through visualizing the statistics of the embedding spaces.
 Intuitively, constructing TSP tours involves decisions which are not just locally optimal, but also optimal \textit{w.r.t} some global graph structure.
 Thus, node embeddings represent \textit{local} information while graph embeddings, which are conventionally computed as the mean of node embeddings, provide \textit{global} structural information.
-(In Figure~\ref{fig:gnn_graph_emb}, we confirm that mean is the most effective strategy for aggregating node embeddings to form the graph embedding, while summation leads to unstable generalization beyond training size.
-All our experiments use mean to compute graph embeddings.)

-We utilize distribution plots to study the variation in embedding statistics\footnote{ Distribution plots show 0, 5, 50, 95, and 100-percentiles for embedding statistics at various TSP sizes, thus visualizing how the statistics changes with problem scale, and are easily implemented via TensorBoard~\cite{abadi2016tensorflow}.} of three identical models: (1)~\textbf{\textit{GNN-Max}}, which represents our best model configuration from Section~\ref{sec:experiments}: autoregressive decoding, Graph ConvNet encoder with \textsc{Max} aggregation and BatchNorm with batch statistics; (2)~\textbf{\textit{GNN-Sum}}, which uses \textsc{Sum} aggregation for the Graph ConvNet and shows comparatively poor generalization beyond training size, see Figure~\ref{fig:gnn_aggregation}; and (3)~\textbf{\textit{GNN-Max + learnt BN}}, which uses standard BatchNorm, \textit{i.e.} learns statistics from the training data, and also shows comparatively poor generalization, see Figure~\ref{fig:gnn_norm}.
+We utilize distribution plots to study the variation in embedding statistics\footnote{ Distribution plots show 0, 5, 50, 95, and 100-percentiles for embedding statistics at various TSP sizes, thus visualizing how the statistics changes with problem scale (implemented via TensorBoard~\cite{abadi2016tensorflow}).} of three identical models: (1)~\textbf{\textit{GNN-Max}}, which represents our best model configuration from Section~\ref{sec:experiments}: autoregressive decoding, Graph ConvNet encoder with \textsc{Max} aggregation and BatchNorm with batch statistics; (2)~\textbf{\textit{GNN-Sum}}, which uses \textsc{Sum} aggregation for the Graph ConvNet and shows comparatively poor generalization beyond training size, see Figure~\ref{fig:gnn_aggregation}; and (3)~\textbf{\textit{GNN-Max + learnt BN}}, which uses standard BatchNorm, \textit{i.e.} learns statistics from the training data, and also shows comparatively poor generalization, see Figure~\ref{fig:gnn_norm}.

 We draw upon work in learning embeddings for computer vision~\cite{hermans2017defense} to characterize embedding spaces across TSP sizes according to: (1)~\textbf{magnitudes}, denoted by $\ell_2$ norms, indicating whether embeddings are shrinking to one magnitude or expanding outwards as TSP size increases; and (2)~\textbf{pair-wise distances}, which tells us how well-separated the embedding are, or whether they are pulled apart/towards each other as TSP size increases.